shasso/app/PRD_Metadata_Editor.md

 - [ ] Users can delete records with confirmation
 - [ ] All data validation rules are enforced
 - [ ] Unicode text is properly handled and displayed
+- [ ] Dropdown options are loaded from configuration files
+- [ ] Genre and dialect dropdowns display current options from JSON files

 ### 12.2 Technical Acceptance
 - [ ] Application loads in under 2 seconds